Jib667/Watchdog/README.md

 Both the frontend and backend servers need to be running simultaneously for the application to work properly.
 The frontend Vite server is configured to proxy API requests to the backend server.

-## Sign-Up Functionality

-The application includes a sign-up form that collects:
-- Full name
-- Email address

-This information is stored in an SQLite database on the backend.

 ## API Documentation

 When the backend server is running, you can access the automatically generated API documentation at: